uibcdf/action-sphinx-docs-to-gh-pages/README.md

   - sphinx-markdown-tables
 ```

-And replace the corresponding input parameter with the right path to the conda enviroment file.
+And replace the value of the workflow input parameter `environment-file:` with the right path to your documentation conda enviroment file.
 In
-the case of [the above workflow example](#How-to-use-it) ('devtools/conda-envs/docs\_env.yaml'):
+the case of [the above example](#How-to-use-it) ('devtools/conda-envs/docs\_env.yaml'):

 ```yaml
 jobs: